lumeland/lume.land/plugins/yaml.md

 ## Creating _data files

-This format is useful for shared data, so you can create `_data.yml` or `_data/*.yml` files to save common variables.
+This format is useful for shared data so that you can create `_data.yml` or `_data/*.yml` files to save common variables.

 ## Creating pages in YAML

-This format can be used also to create pages, just add a file with `.yml` or `.yaml` extension to your site.
+This format can also be used to create pages; just add a file with the `.yml` or `.yaml` extension to your site.
 For example:

 ```yaml